 Sputter beams are often used to remove material prior to analysis using a separate analytical technique, e.g. SIMS, XPS, SEM, TEM, Auger etc. This can be for cleaning purposes, or used as a means of depth profiling through the sample.

 Rather than being used to facilitate analysis using a separate technique, analytical beams are designed to perform the analysis themselves.
 They also have three characteristic features; wide energy range, small spot size, and variable current control.
 This gives the user incredibly fine control over the beam characteristics, which enables them to optimize their experiment.

 Analytical beams are primarily used for secondary ion mass spectrometry (SIMS), but can also be used in traditional focused ion beam applications such as secondary electron imaging and focused ion beam milling.

 2. C60 Beams

 Carbon-60, or just C60, is a type of fullerene molecule, consisting of sixty carbon atoms formed into a hollow sphere, not unlike the shape of a soccer ball.
-The first C60 ion beam was produced by Ionoptika, in collaboration with the University of Manchester in 2002, and since then more than 140 units have been sold worldwide.
+The first commercial C60 ion beam was produced by Ionoptika, in collaboration with the University of Manchester, in 2002, and since then more than 140 units have been sold worldwide.

 Compared to monatomic ion beams, C60 beams result in a much “gentler” sputtering action, greatly reducing the damage caused to sub-surface layers.
 Preferential sputtering – normally an issue for monatomic beams – is largely non-existent for C60, while the etch rate of is also relatively consistent across different material types.
 This makes C60 a very powerful, very consistent sputter source.